Skip to content

 • Property damage

-Exception: Property damage only cannot be the basis for a Criminal Vehicular Operation charge.
+Exception: Property damage only cannot be the basis for a Criminal Vehicular Operation charge (e.g., hitting an unoccupied, parked car).
 Because that charge requires, at minimum, bodily harm to another.
+But a prosecutor can charge “a property damage only,” leaving the scene case under Minnesota Statutes § 169.09.

 Hit and Run: Identity element

+Evidence of identity is the defining problem of “leaving the scene” and “hit and run” cases.
 Police officers must focus on getting that evidence.
-In fact, some larger police departments even have officers who specialize in hit and run cases.
-Proving identity of the driver is their biggest challenge.
-So, identity of a driver in a collision is really the core of the crime.
+In fact, some larger police departments even have officers who specialize in hit and run cases only.
+So, identity of a driver in a collision is often the core issue.
+Society wants drivers to be responsible for their actions.
+And have insurance.

-Factors contributing to leaving the scene & hit and run
+Factors: leaving the scene, hit and run

 We may not be able to explain why many leaving the scene and hit and run cases happen.
 But we may be able to discern contributing causes: